palaa159/Docs/Tutorials/12-Win7_VM_Installation.md

 1. Follow the [OBCI on Windows](http://docs.openbci.com/Tutorials/11-OpenBCI_on_Windows) tutorial to properly connect your OBCI board on Windows.

 NOTE: Make sure that Guest Additions are installed correctly on your VM.
 With the image used, they should be automatically installed.

+#### Sharing files with VirtualBox

+If you have files on your regular OS that you'd like to access through VirtualBox, follow these steps to create a shared folder:

+1. Start VirtualBox.
+When the "Oracle VM VirtualBox Manager" window appears, select your virtual machine (so that it's highlighted in blue).
+Make sure your virtual machine is in the "powered off" mode, and not the "saved state" mode.
+2. Click Settings and then the "Shared Folders" tab.
+3. Click the icon for "Add new shared folder", and select the file path to a folder you'd like to share.
+4. Start your virtual machine.
+5. Open a file explorer window and navigate to the "Network" location.
+6. You may need to select "Turn on netowrk and file sharing" as an administrator.
+Then, a computer called "VBOXSVR" will appear.
+7. Double click on that computer and you should see your shared folder.

+You're all set!
+For more information, look at the [VirtualBox documentation.](https://www.virtualbox.org/wiki/Documentation)